GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/stdlib/introduction.rst

 The modules are organized in the following way:

 * I/O : input and output
-* blob : binary buffers manipilation
+* IOstream : binary buffers manipilation
 * math : basic mathematical routines
 * system : system access function
 * string : string formatting and manipulation
 * aux : auxiliary functions

-The libraries can be registered independently,except for the IO library that depends from the bloblib.
+The libraries can be registered independently,except for the IO library that depends from the iostreamlib.